Kwik Trip: Locations

-As of January 2025, Kwik Trip Inc. operates 898 stores across six states under five different brand names.
+As of April 2026, Kwik Trip Inc. operates 924 stores across seven states.
 Kwik Trip and Kwik Star are full-service convenience stores that sell a basic grocery selection, ready-to-eat food, and gasoline.
-Kwik Star is the name used for Kwik Trip stores in Iowa, Illinois, and South Dakota because the similar-sounding brand QuikTrip operates in those states.
+Kwik Star is the name used for Kwik Trip stores in Iowa and Illinois because the similar-sounding brand QuikTrip operates in those states.
+The Kwik Star name is also used for stores in South Dakota and North Dakota.
 Stop-N-Go is a brand of smaller stores acquired in 2020 that doesn't provide all the same amenities.

 Stores off major highway exits operate as full-service truck stops, with dual-pump fuel islands.
 They have overnight parking, showers, and are open 24/7.
 Automatic car washes are also available at many stores, with some restrictions on availability and hours due to local noise and environmental ordinances.

-Kwik Spirits launched in December 2022 and specializes in alcoholic beverages and tobacco products.
+The Kwik Spirits brand started in December 2022 and sold only alcoholic beverages and tobacco products.
 These stores may be stand-alone or within another Kwik Trip to comply with local regulations on these products.
 Tobacco Outlet Plus is a brand of smaller stores that specializes in tobacco products in an age-restricted store.
-It was acquired in 2015 and since then, only a few stores have been converted into Kwik Trip/Kwik Star stores.
+It was acquired in 2015 and since then, only a few stores have been converted into full service c-stores.

 Kwik Trip also operates a restaurant known as Hearty Platter in Bonduel, Wisconsin.
 It sells the same food available in all stores, but in a sit-down restaurant fashion.
 Since 2015, Denny's has operated restaurants in four Kwik Trip stores that used to be Hearty Platter locations.

-In 2017, Kwik Trip acquired PDQ Food Stores, which had locations mainly in Madison and Milwaukee, and all its locations were subsequently transitioned into the Kwik Trip brand.

 La Crosse, Wisconsin is home to Kwik Trip's 140-acre headquarters and distribution center.
-This campus was established in 1973 and has expanded since.
-Kwik Trip is building a second distribution center in DeForest, Wisconsin, to be finished in 2025.
+This campus was established in 1973 and has expanded several times since.
+The company bought an office building nearby in Onalaska in 2023.
+A second distribution center was opened in DeForest, Wisconsin, in November 2025.
+The company is considering additional distribution centers in the Minneapolis–Saint Paul, Minnesota or Des Moines, Iowa area as it looks to expand further westward.